techgrounds/techgrounds-shamimkhaliq71/PRO_01_Cloud/Documentation/4_Param_Var_Express.md

 Locations into which to deploy the resources.
 Settings that affect the pricing of resources, like their SKUs, pricing tiers, and instance counts.
 Credentials and information needed to access other systems that aren't defined in the template.

+*In a Bicep template, you declare a parameter by using the param keyword.
+You can put these declarations anywhere in the template file, although it's usually a good idea to put them at the top of the file so your Bicep code is easy to read.*

+Here's how you declare a parameter:

+*param environmentName string*

+Understand parameter types

+When you declare a parameter, you need to tell Bicep what type of information the parameter will contain.
+Bicep will ensure that the value assigned to the parameter is compatible with the parameter type.

+Parameters in Bicep can be one of the following types:

+- string, which lets you enter arbitrary text.
+- int, which lets you enter a number.
+- bool, which represents a Boolean (true or false) value.
+- object and array, which represent structured data and lists.

 - A variable is defined and set within the template.
 Variables let you store important information in one place and refer to it throughout the template without having to copy and paste it.